By Marika Sboros

 She became interested in low-carb therapies years ago, thanks to her best friend, Jessica Apple, who runs the A Sweet Life website.
 (The site is packed with useful information for those on the low-carb journey.
 It also proves that Jewish festivals, such as Rosh Hashonah and Pesach, can easily be low-carb, keto and delicious.)

 Glandt says that she only “really woke up” four years ago.
-That was after she watched US physician Dr Sarah Hallberg’s groundbreaking TED talk on “How to reverse diabetes by ignoring the guidelines”.
+That was after she watched US physician Dr Sarah Hallberg’s groundbreaking TED talk: “How to reverse diabetes by ignoring the guidelines”.

 Click here to read: Ketosis for kids: is mother’s milk REALLY a danger?